 Section 504 of the Rehabilitation Act of 1973 is a federal law, which prohibits discrimination against persons with a disability.
 The Sulphur Springs Union School District provides a free and appropriate public education to all pupils regardless of the nature or severity of their disability.
 The District has a responsibility to identify, evaluate, and if eligible, provide pupils with disabilities the same opportunity to benefit from education programs, services, or activities as provided to their non-disabled peers.
 To qualify for Section 504 protections, the pupil must have a mental or physical impairment, which substantially limits one or more major life activity.
-For additional information about the rights of parents of eligible pupils, or questions regarding the identification, evaluation, and eligibility of Section 504 protections, please contact:
+For additional information about the rights of parents of eligible pupils, or questions regarding the identification, evaluation, and eligibility of Section 504 protections, please contact the Section 504 Coordinator:

-Paul Frisina, Director of Special Education pfrisina@sssd.k12.ca.us 27000 Weyerhaeuser Way Santa Clarita, CA 91351
+Paul Frisina, Executive Director of Special Education & Student Support Services

+pfrisina@sssd.k12.ca.us

+27000 Weyerhaeuser Way

+Santa Clarita, CA 91351

+661-252-5131 ext.
+239